 Music: Touching Down by Scott Nice

 But are they learning from each other?
-My investigation into the epremier league finals last year suggests that mainstream media in the UK is yet to understand the medium of live streaming and the pecularities of an esports community which make it stand apart from traditional sports broadcasts.
+My investigation into the ePremier League finals in 2019 suggested that mainstream media in the UK is yet to understand the medium of live streaming and the peculiarities of an esports community which make it stand apart from traditional sports broadcasts.
+I am currently rerunning the research for the finals 2021.
+Preliminary data suggests not much has changed, despite many more of the general public exposed to the idea of watching gaming due to the replacement of live sport with esports events during the height of the pandemic in 2020.

 Link to the video above: https://youtu.be/4S-jgwoZScM